U.S. Bureau of Labor Statistics

-Last Modified Date: April 30, 2013
+Last Modified Date: January 29, 2016

 The Employment Cost Index (ECI) measures the change in the cost of labor, free from the influence of

 Chapter 8, National Compensation Measures, Bureau of Labor Statistics, on the Internet at

 Health insurance data

 Data from the ECI that provide 12-month percent changes in employer costs for health insurance in

-private industry are available at www.bls.gov/ect/sp/echealth.pdf.
+private industry are available at www.bls.gov/web/eci/echealth.pdf.